JonJagger/cyber-dojo/readme.txt

 ===========================================================
 CyberDojo clients have full rights on the CyberDojo server.
-If you setup your own CyberServer you are strongly advised to run the CyberDojo server inside a virtual box.
+If you setup your own CyberServer you are strongly advised to consider running the CyberDojo server inside a virtual box.
 ===========================================================